amathislab/BUCTD/README.md

 ## Reference

-If you find this code or idead presented in our work useful, please cite:
+If you find this code or ideas presented in our work useful, please cite:

 [Rethinking pose estimation in crowds: overcoming the detection information-bottleneck and ambiguity](https://arxiv.org/abs/2306.07879) by Mu Zhou*, Lucas Stoffl*, Mackenzie W. Mathis and Alexander Mathis.